sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=MbT5H87uxio&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy highlighted in the video, referred to as "Bare Market Trading," focuses on exploiting opportunities during bear markets using a combination of technical indicators.
-Here's a structured summary:

-1. **Market Definition**:
-   - A bull market occurs when stocks trade above their 200-day moving average.
-   - A bear market is identified when stocks are below this same moving average.
+### 1. **Main Points Organized by Sections**

+#### **Themes**
+- The performance of long-only stock strategies during bear markets compared to bull markets.
+- The concept of mean reversion trading strategies.
+- The importance of market trends and volatility in trading.

+#### **Trading Products**
+- NASDAQ 100 Index (ETF with ticker code QQQ).

+#### **Indicators**
+- 200-day Moving Average (to define bull vs bear markets).
+- 2-day Relative Strength Index (RSI) to signal entry points.
+- Close prices for exit signals.

-2. **Strategy Overview**:
+#### **Strategy Details**
-   - The strategy employs mean reversion, anticipating that prices will return to an average after deviation.
+- **Long Strategy:**
-   - Utilizes the Relative Strength Index (RSI) on a 2-day period; entering long positions when RSI drops below 10, indicating oversold conditions.
+  - Enter long when the 2-day RSI drops below 10.
-   - Exits trades when the closing price exceeds the previous day's high, signaling strength.

-3. **Application Context**:
+  - Exit long on a day with strength, i.e., when the close ends higher than yesterday’s high.
+  - Filter trades to occur only when QQQ is above its 200-day moving average (bull market).
+- **Short Strategy:**
+  - Uses two 100-day averages as a trend filter.
-   - Trades are executed exclusively during bear markets, filtered by QQQ (NASDAQ 100 ETF) being below its 200-day moving average.
+  - Filtered for bear markets (when QQQ is below its 200-day moving average).

-4. **Performance Metrics**:
+#### **Backtest Performance**
+- **Long Strategy:**
+  - Average gain per trade during bull markets: Not explicitly mentioned but implied to be good.
-   - Since 2000, the strategy has yielded an average gain of 1.3% per trade during bear markets, outperforming bull market strategies.
+  - Average gain per trade during bear markets: 1.3%.
-   - Successful during significant bear events like the .com crash, financial crisis, and 2022 downturn.

-5. **Rationale Behind Success**:
-   - Higher volatility in bear markets leads to inefficiencies, providing opportunities for profit.
-   - Despite initial declines due to market problems, solutions often drive price recovery, benefiting long positions.

-6. **Short Selling Note**:
+- **Short Strategy:**
+  - Performance shown during bear markets with significant volatility (twice as high as in bull markets).

+#### **Conclusions**
-   - Short selling strategies are more effective during bear markets due to increased volatility but are exclusive to paid members.
+- Long-only strategies can perform better during bear markets than bull markets.

-In essence, the strategy capitalizes on mean reversion and market inefficiencies in bear conditions, offering a counterintuitive yet profitable approach compared to bull market tactics.
+- Bear markets offer opportunities for both long and short strategies due to increased inefficiency and volatility.
+- Counterintuitive but effective: making money during uncertain times when problems are solved.

+#### **Additional Notes**
+- Volatility in bear markets is higher, leading to trading inefficiencies that can be exploited.
+- The 200-day moving average serves as a simple yet effective trend indicator.
 </details>

 <details>